0JuLiAk0/TaskManager/README.md

 - User registration and login (Basic Auth)
 - Adding, removing, marking tasks as done
 - Associating tasks with users
-- Ready REST API for integration with the frontend (Angular)

 ## Technologies